investindex/Practical/README.md

 Trading is most active after the market opens at 9:30am and as the close approaches at 4pm.
 If you buy new ETF shares between 11:30am and 1:30pm, it's likely that price movement will be relatively low.
 This doesn't mean it's a mistake to trade near market open or close, but some people might find it mentally easier to execute trades when prices are stable.
 If you want to make it as easy as possible, feel free to just submit market orders for everything.

+When you submit an order, it will either expire at the end of the day (a [day order](https://www.investopedia.com/terms/d/dayorder.asp)) or will be [Good 'Til Canceled](https://www.investopedia.com/terms/g/gtc.asp) (GTC).
+Most of the time this distinction will not matter, because your orders should execute quickly.
+I don't recommend trying to wait multiple days for price improvement by using a limit order: just submit your orders and keep it simple.

 None of this applies to mutual funds: there is no bid-ask spread and trades can occur only once per day.

 &nbsp;